virtual-labs/exp-dos-fermi-iiith/experiment/theory.md

 </div>
 Where uₖ(r+a) = uₖ(r) periodic potential barrier.
 This is also called the Bloch wave.

 Because of the periodic nature dispersion of energy, only the energy between -pi/a and pi/a is analyzed as the function follows the same pattern for the rest of its values.
-ALso note that just like in metals, quantum wells can be observed in semiconductors.
+Also note that just like in metals, quantum wells can be observed in semiconductors.
 The boundaries are, however, linear functions of x rather than a constant.

 ## Schrodinger Equation in a Periodic Lattice